sprotou/DS-evaluation-2020/README.md

 * Remember, this is not a homework assignment -- no teamwork allowed!

 ## Submission
-* Make sure you upload your iPython Notebook (1 file) with [this form](https://forms.gle/VXQnpczzNvbfqtwq6) at the end of the exam, with all the cells already evaluated (except for the Spark-related question 1.4).
+* Make sure you upload your iPython Notebook (1 file) with [this form](https://forms.gle/VXQnpczzNvbfqtwq6) at the end of the exam, with all the cells already evaluated (except for the MR-related question 1.4).
 * Complete all the fields in the form, and name your file following the format "NameSurname_decathlon.ipynb".

 # Design the Pokedex 2.0